mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

 For commands that can operate on multiple registers at once, and also allow accessing an extended register address space (extended read, extended write, extended read long, extended write long) the PARAM field holds the register address (0..0xFF for extended read/write, 0..0xFFFF for extended read/write long).

-The amount of data bytes following the command (writes) or reply (reads) is encoded in the OPCODE field as normal.
+The amount of data bytes following the command (writes) or reply (reads) is the amount of registers/bytes being read/written, as encoded in OPCODE.

 <!-- TODO: other commands -->